stylekit/stylekit.github.io/_posts/_temp/2016-12-20-Dictionary-reflection.md

-Reflection and UnWrapping support <!--more-->
+Reflection and UnWrapping now has Dictionary support <!--more-->

 ### Swift code: